twingly/ecco/README.md

 The tests needs a MySQL server with replication enabled.

-Ecco includes multiple Docker Compose definitions that can be used for this, one per supported MySQL version:
+Ecco includes multiple Docker Compose definitions that can be used for this, one per supported MySQL version.

-Just start it before running the tests
+Start the desired version before running the tests:

 ```shell
 # MySQL 5.6